 One consequence of WES is the increased amount, complexity, and variety of results that need to be interpreted.
 Therefore, it is of utmost importance to obtain specific and detailed clinical information from the index patient and the parents when performing exome sequencing.

 Withholding any clinical information, including your patient's family history, may affect test results and their interpretation.
-Missing clinical information could lead to exclusion of genetic variants that might be relevant for the patient.
-For example, the CentoXome® diagnostic yield improved from about 26% when using few clinical information to about 40% as compared when we received detailed clinical information.1
+Several studies have shown that the chances of having a clinically useful genetic result increases with the quality of the clinical information provided.1,4 For example, the CentoXome® diagnostic yield improved from about 26% when using few clinical information to about 40% as compared when we received detailed clinical information.1

 REFERENCES: 1Trujillano et al. 2017, PMID: 27848944; 2Richards et al. 2015, PMID: 25741868; 3Kalia et al. 2017, PMID: 27854360; 4Köhler et al. 2019, PMID: 30476213

 Development of the nervous system is a complex process, with NEUROG1 being one out of many genes involved.
 The critical role of this gene was recently confirmed by CENTOGENE, when a patient with disturbed neurodevelopment was observed as having the gene knocked out.
 The finding was published in…